-- 1. Essential to, consistent with, and provided for the diagnosis or the direct care and treatment of the condition, sickness, disease, injury, or bodily malfunction; and - 2.
-Provided in accordance with and are consistent with generally accepted standards of medical practice in the United States; and - 3.
-Not primarily for the convenience of the Participant, his Physician, Behavioral Health Practitioner, the Hospital, or the Other Provider; and - 4.
+1. Essential to, consistent with, and provided for the diagnosis or the direct care and treatment of the condition, sickness, disease, injury, or bodily malfunction; and

+- 2. Provided in accordance with and are consistent with generally accepted standards of medical practice in the United States; and - 3.
+Not primarily for the convenience of the Participant, their Physician, Behavioral Health Practitioner, the Hospital, or the Other Provider; and - 4.
 The most economical supplies or levels of service that are appropriate for the safe and effective treatment of the Participant.
 When applied to hospitalization, this further means that the Participant requires acute care as a bed patient due to the nature of the services provided or the Participant's condition, and the Participant cannot receive safe or adequate care as an outpatient.
+BCBSTX does not determine course of treatment or whether particular health care services are received.
+The decision regarding the course of treatment and receipt of particular health care services is a matter entirely between the Participant, their Physician, Behavioral Health Practitioner, the Hospital, or the Other Provider.